 How to Write a Personal Statement

-by Dal Liddle, Augsburg College English Department
+by Dal Liddle, Augsburg University English Department

 Personal Statements for Graduate School (Humanities) Everything that follows is an elaboration of this one main issue: graduate school is specific career training and apprenticeship for the the profession of academic teaching and scholarship.
 If you are the sort of person who should be a professional academic. and can say honestly and clearly how you know that your essay will probably succeed.
 If you aren’t your essay will probably reveal that-saving you and your readers much wasted time and needless sorrow. either way, everybody wins.

 1. Although the application process seems cold and impersonal, the human readers who pick up your essay and read it will probably feel hopeful, not hostile, as they start to read.
 Their goal is to build a good graduate class out of the stack of apps before them, and to bring in students who will enrich their own intellectual lives and lives of their classmates.
 Despite its high-stakes nature, the, the personal statements should be written sincerely and openly, not defensively.